ArneBachmann/tagsplorer/README.md

 # Architecture and program semantics
 ## Search algorithm
 In general, what the program does is simple boolean set operations.
-The index maps tags to folders, with the risk of false positives (it's an over-specified, optimistic index, linking folders with both inclusive or exclusive manual tag settings and tags mapped from other folders, plus file extension information).
+The index maps tags (= names, tokens, terms) to matching folders in the indexed folder tree, with the risk of false positives (it's an over-generic, optimistic index, linking folders with both inclusive or exclusive manual tag settings and tags mapped from other folders, plus file extension information).
 After determination of potential folders in a first search step, the found folders' contents are filtered by potential further tags and inclusive or exclusive file name patterns.
 This step always operates on the actual currently encountered files, not on any indexed and potentially outdated state, to ensure correctness of output filtered data.
 If a mapped folder is excluded by a negative tag, its contents can still be found by the name of the positive tags that receives the mapping.
 TODO check if true.